Adam Maxted: Over The Top Wrestling (since 2016)

 Adam Maxted debuted for Irish promotion Over The Top Wrestling in 2016.
 He is the current co-holder of the OTT Tag Team Championship.
 Maxted also holds the record for longest reigning OTT Gender Neutral with his tenure lasting 560 days.

 Insane Championship Wrestling

-Adam Maxted debuted for Glasgow's Insane Championship Wrestling promotion in 29 September 2018, losing to Lionheart on ICW: Fight Club.
+Adam Maxted debuted for Glasgow's Insane Championship Wrestling promotion on 29 September 2018, losing to Lionheart on ICW: Fight Club.
 He joined The Kings of the North with Bonesaw and Damian Corvin to enter the King of Hawners tournament but were eliminated in the semi-finals by The Wild Boys (Andy Wild, Aaron Echo and Kieran Kelly).
 The trio took another loss at ICW: Fear & Loathing XII in a match with Noam Dar, Sha Samuels and Jack Jester.

 Maxted challenged Kez Evans for the ICW Zero-G Championship but was again defeated.
 His last appearance to date was a tag team victory with Luke Kyro over KOE (Kai Williams King and King Killa) at ICW: Fear & Loathing XIII on 21 November 2021.